beastrc/learn-web3_dapp/markdown/near/GET_BALANCE.md

 **What happened in the code above?**

 - First, we create an `account` object, representing our account.
-Pass the `ACCOUNT_ID` as the only argument.
+Pass the `accountId` as the only argument.
 - Next, we call the `getAccountBalance` method, which returns the calculated account balance.
 The `AccountBalance` type has four properties; `total`, `stateStaked`, `staked` and `available`.
 A calculated balance might contain some staked NEAR tokens, but right now we haven't got anything staked so don't worry about this.

 {% hint style="tip" %}